holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/05_skills_assessment_1/lesson_plan.md

     - primitives
     - variables
     - lists
+- Walk through `landscape_game.py` to futher job memory
+    - JavaScript and Python on similar
+    - What do you recognize/see from Python
+    - What is happening on lines x, y, z?
 - IDE
     - Brief history of IDE
     - Modern day IDE's are like a bento box